alvaroemmanuel/Resume/source/markdown/resume.md

 #### Abatta Systems
 2010
 </header>
-Desarrollo de funcionalidad para el administrador de documentos BostonDM utilizando web services y Visual Studio Tools for Office 2005 y 2008.
+Development of functionality for the BostonDM document manager, using web services and Visual Studio Tools for Office 2005 and 2008.

-Implementación de módulos para el sistema de Nominaciones de Gas de GDL basado en el Framework Ding para .NET.
+Implementation of modules for the system "Nominaciones de Gas de GDL", based on a custom development framework called Ding for the .NET platform.

-Planeación y ejecución de pruebas de integración de las herramientas de trabajo con el SCM Git y la aplicación web Gitorious utilizando un servidor virtual con VMWare y Ubuntu Server 9.10.
+Planning and execution of integration tests between the development tools, the Git SCM and the Gitorious web application, using a VMWare virtual server running Ubuntu Server 9.10.

-Versionado de código y control de proyectos utilizando Microsoft SharePoint y Subversion.
+Control of projects and code by using Microsoft SharePoint and Subversion.
 </article>

 <article>